ccbogel/QualCoder/README.md

 6. Install the virtual environment and required python modules.

-The `py` command uses the most recent installed version of Python.
-The `py` command does not work on all Windows OS, you may instead replace `py` with `python3`.
-You can use a specific version on your Windows if you have many Python versions installed, e.g. `py -3.12`.
-See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

 The install may take up to 10 minutes.
-On some Windows systems you may need to replace the _py_ command with _python_ or _python3_ below:
+On some Windows systems you may need to replace the _python_ command with _py_ or _python3_ below:

 ```bash
 python -m venv env